-If you select Months from that list, and enter 2 in the middle setting, this is what will happen:
+If you select Months from that list, and enter 2 in the middle setting, here's what happens:

-starting on May 20 and going through July 20 (today's date)
+- Starting on May 21 and going through July 20 (today's date).

 In comparison, if you selected Months (Calendar), the visuals constrained would show data from May 1 through June 30 (the last two complete calendar months).

 You can also create a relative date range filter for your report page or your entire report.
 To do so, drag a date field into the Page level filters well or the Report level filters well in the Field pane:

 Once there, you can change the relative date range.
 It's similar to how you can customize the relative date slicer.
 Select Relative date filtering from the Filter Type drop-down.

 Once you've selected Relative date filtering, you see three sections to change, including a middle numeric box, just like the slicer.

 The following limitations and considerations currently apply to the relative date range slicer and filter.

 - The data type for the field in the slicer must be a date, and not the default of text.
 Otherwise, the relative options don't show up in the slicer.

 - Data models in Power BI don't include time zone info.
 The models can store times, but there's no indication of the time zone they're in.